Employee Faith and Spirituality Initiatives

 • Understand that their interactions impact students;

-• Recognize that serving students means knowing their life histories as well as their demographics;
+• Recognize that serving students means knowing their life histories as well as their demographics.

 Mission Retreats

-In Part I: Call and Mission: Then and Now, participants follow the mission journey of early Sisters of Charity of the Incarnate Word, learning about their foundation and ministries.
+Part I: Call and Mission: Then and Now, participants follow the mission journey of the early Sisters of Charity of the Incarnate Word, learning about their foundation and ministries.
 They visit places where the CCVI’s lived and worked, and “get a glimpse of their passion for bringing the love of God made visible in Jesus to all those they met.”

-Part II: An Experience in Culture, Identity, and Diversity focuses on how values, beliefs and views of self and others shape our view of the world and indicates how together as associates in CCVI sponsored ministries we can shape a new worldview.
+Part II: An Experience in Culture, Identity and Diversity focuses on how values, beliefs and views of self and others shape our view of the world and indicates how together as associates in CCVI sponsored ministries we can shape a new worldview.

 Part III: Foundations of Peace invites participants to envision how we might create a culture of peace and justice in the world.